Become a GVI Trust Scholar

 Once you are ready to apply, this is what will happen:

-– Visit our application form and submit your details.
-This is a google form and everything will be submitted online.
+– Visit our application form and submit your application online.

 – We will let you know whether you have been successful or not in round 1 within 2 weeks of you submitting your application.